LabSound/LabSound/README.md

 Compiling LabSound and libnyquist requires a recent C++11 compiler.

+# Building with Cmake

+Cmake can be used as an alternative to the vcproj and xcodeproj files bundled with the LabSound source distribution.

+LabSound has a CMakeLists.txt at the root directory, and all the associated cmake files are in the `cmake/` subfolder.
+A cmake based build will work out of the box on Windows, it is not yet tested on other platforms.
+If you use the cmake build, it will build everything to a folder named `../local/` cmake build directory.
+As always with cmake, it is recommended that you do an out-of-source build.

 # Examples

 LabSound is bundled with approximately 20 single-file samples.
-Project files can be found in the `examples\` subfolder.
+Project files can be found in the `examples/` subfolder.
 A separate repository hosts [more sample applications](https://github.com/LabSound/samples) that require additional dependencies.

 # Using the Library